JujuAdams/Vinyl/docs/5.0/Pitch.md

 |`pitch` |number        |Target pitch, in normalised pitch units                                                              |
 |`[rate]`|number        |Speed to approach the target pitch, in pitch units per second.
 Defaults to `VINYL_DEFAULT_PITCH_RATE`|

 Sets the target pitch of [voice or label](Terminology).
-The pitch for that instance or label will change over time at the given rate until reaching its target.
+The pitch for that voice or label will change over time at the given rate until reaching its target.

 #### **Example**